openeuropa/oe_theme/modules/oe_theme_content_call_tenders/README.md

 ## Overridden configuration

-Installing this module will override the default project content type view mode, shipped by the [OpenEuropa Content Call for Tenders](https://github.com/openeuropa/oe_content/tree/master/modules/oe_content_call_tenders) module.
+Installing this module will override the default "Call for tenders" content type view mode, shipped by the [OpenEuropa Content Call for Tenders](https://github.com/openeuropa/oe_content/tree/master/modules/oe_content_call_tenders) module.
 This is necessary in order to guarantee that fields and formatter settings are displayed correctly.

-If you want to customize how the project looks like create the `full` view mode and take over.
+If you want to customize how the "Call for tenders" looks like create the `full` view mode and take over.

 This modules also ships with a `teaser` view mode.